kool7/Face_Detection_Images_Videos/README.md

-# Face_Detection_Images_Videos
+# Face Detection Images And Videos
 Face detection using pretrained caffemodels.
 Making inference on Images and videos.

+# Requirements
+  * OpenCV (4.1)
+  * Python 3.7